fabiospampinato/worktank/README.md

 const pool = new WorkTank ({
   name: 'example', // Name of the worker pool, useful for debugging purposes
   size: 5, // The maximum number of worker threads to spawn, they will only get spawned if actually needed
+  timeout: 10000, // The maximum number of milliseconds to wait for the result from the worker, if exceeded the worker is terminated and the execution promise rejects
   methods: { // An object mapping function names to functions objects to serialize and deserialize into each worker thread, only functions that don't depend on their closure can be serialized
     sum: function ( a: number, b: number ): number {
       const math = this.require ( 'math' ) // Use `this.require` rather than the regular `require` inside functions that need to load a dependency if you are using a bundler, or pre-bundle the functions that get sent to worker threads